-Volunteers Save Beached Whales on Indonesian Shore
+Volunteers Save Beached Whales On Indonesian Shore

 Ten sperm whales that had beached themselves in the Aceh Province of Indonesia were spotted early Monday.
 Professional rescue teams and local volunteers worked into the night and were able to release six of them.
 The remaining four died.